Do's and Don'ts of Conducting Employee Exit Interviews

 When you finish the exit interview, you’ll most likely have personal information about your employee.
 Due to this, confidentiality is incredibly important.
 Unless there was an ethics violation or mention of a hostile work environment that needs to be reported, the information that was revealed to you shouldn’t be shared elsewhere.

-Ending on a Positive Note
+Conclusion: End on a Positive Note

 Exit interviews, in general, may not be a time to celebrate, but they can be a positive experience for both employers and employees.
 Use data from exit interviews to determine trends in employee retention and evaluate how you can improve your business with the information you collect.